newrelic/nr1-roku/README.md

 This application is primarily designed to be installed via the New Relic Application Catalog.

 In [New Relic One](https://one.newrelic.com), navigate to your Apps section and click the Roku HTTP Analytics application.
-The application will give you clear details about the goals of each lesson.
 The Manage Access button in the top right will let you choose the account where you want to make this app visible.
 It will be visible to all users of that account.

 ## Install using New Relic One CLI

-NRQL Lessons is also an Open Source application.
+Roku HTTP Analytics is also an Open Source application.
 You can quickly and easily deploy it manually using the New Relic One CLI.

 Ensure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [npm](https://www.npmjs.com/get-npm) installed.
 If you're unsure whether you have them installed, run the following commands (they'll return version numbers if they're installed):